Event Series 2015-2016

 The event series Democracy: Bridging Facts and Norms aims at offering a space for young researchers in democracy studies and for the wider public to reflect about these issues by thinking about the relation between democratic ideals and practices more in-depth.

 Thanks to the generous support of the UZH Graduate Campus, we are able to organise four public talks and two academic workshop during the academic year 2015-2016.

 Starting from the observation that, while democracy is actually studied with a wide variety of approaches, the various discourses on democracy offered by these disciplines appear to be drifting apart, we hope to provide young researchers studying democracy with a space for interdisciplinary academic discussion.
 Our ambition is to make it possible to find a common language in order to exchange knowledge on democracy, a necessary step in order to further develop research and guidelines for its practical implementation.
 The two academic workshops thus have the common, overarching objective to investigate the relationship between empirical research on democracy and philosophical debates about its norms and ideals.

 Furthermore, we want to make academic debates accessible to a wider audience by organising public presentations and discussions focused on current academic and political issues.
 Four public events aim at creating a dialogue between experts in democracy research, political actors and practitioners, and the broader public.
 They also constitute opportunities for scholars to question their role and responsibilities with regard to the functioning and legitimizing of certain “real-existing” democracies.

-Besides, all interest in these issues will be able to find more information in the form of original podcasts, articles or news we will gather on the “Dialogue” page of this website.
+Besides, all interest in these issues can find more information in the form of original podcasts, articles or news we have gathered on the “Dialogue” page of this website.

 |Public Events||Academic Workshops|